-Figure 2 shows the basic components of both the PLT and PUT using the same relationship shown in figure 1.
+Figure 2 shows the basic components of both the PLT and PUT using the same relationship shown above.

-Figure 2: PLT and PUT components
+Figure 2: PLT and PUT Components

 To be inexpensive, these components cannot be tied to any particular technology with expensive purchase, system, or license costs.
 The following no/low cost components are part of the PLT: